mcbusiness04/1percentbetterwithunits/replit.md

 - **New: Unlimited units** - No daily unit limit, blocks shrink dynamically to fit all
 - **New: PieChart component** - Habit distribution visualization
 - **New: Enhanced StatsScreen** - Overview grid (Today, This Week, Daily Avg, Streak), bar charts, pie chart, habit progress cards
+- **New: Simplified habit creation** - Single field "What are you counting?" with auto-generated title-cased habit name
+- **New: Custom tap increment** - Users can set how many units each tap adds (e.g., +3, +5)
+- **New: Expanded customization** - 100+ icons and 27 colors to choose from
+- **New: Data migration** - Legacy habits automatically get tapIncrement: 1 on load

 ## User Preferences
 - No emojis in the UI